serena-ramley/21daychallenge2019/README.md

 # Day 11 Bus Times
 For this challenge, we'll implement a function called busTimes().
 This function will calculate the arrival time for a collection of busses based on their current speed and distance from the stop.
 It will receive an object called buses, which contains a series of objects for each bus, with the distance of the bus and the speed that the bus is traveling at.
 Our function should return a new object that shows how long until each bus arrives at the stop.

+# Day 12 Clean Air
+For this challenge we will implement a function called checkAir(), which will check a collection of air samples.
+The function will take in two arguments.
+The first argument is an array of strings, where each string represents a small air sample that is either clean or dirty.
+The second argument is a number representing the highest acceptable amount of dirty samples.
+For example, a threshold of 0.4 means that there must be less than 40% of total samples classified as dirty for our air to be considered clean.
+Our function must return Polluted if there are too many dirty air samples, or Clean if the proportion of dirty samples is below the threshold.